For a Lost Soldier

 For a Lost Soldier (Voor een Verloren Soldaat) is a 1992 Dutch coming-of-age romantic drama film directed by Roeland Kerbosch, based on the autobiographical novel of the same title by ballet dancer and choreographer Rudi van Dantzig.
-It is centered around an adult Canadian soldier (Andrew Kelley) who meets a young Dutch boy (Maarten Smit) in rural 1945 Holland.
+It is centered around an adult Canadian soldier (Andrew Kelley) who meets a young Dutch kid (Maarten Smit) in rural 1945 Holland.
 They experience a romantic and sexual relationship during the liberation of the Netherlands from Nazi occupation.

 Plot

 In the 1980s, middle-aged ballet dancer and choreographer Jeroen feels dissatisfied with his dancers' interpretation of an autobiographical ballet about Canada's liberation of the Netherlands in 1945.
 In his office, he shows his colleague Laura a photo of himself as a 12-year-old with his foster family during WWII.
 A document and vintage sunglasses on his desk reveal he is searching for a Canadian soldier named Walt.
 Jeroen decides to visit the village where he lived with his foster family, bringing the sunglasses and engaging in mental “conversations” with his teenage self.
 During the first, the story shifts to 1944.

 At 11, Jeroen is sent to a foster family in the countryside to escape hunger.
 Despite a mix-up—they wanted a girl—they treat him kindly.
 On his first night, he wets the bed while sharing it with Henk, his foster parents' slightly older son, and begins to realize he is gay.
 When a Canadian warplane crashes near the village beach, Jeroen becomes fascinated.
 He and his bisexual friend Jan try to explore the wreck but fail.

 When Canadian liberators arrive, Jeroen meets Walt, a soldier, and they begin flirting.
 At a party, they secretly dance, and Jeroen is smitten.
 Later, they meet again, and Jeroen accompanies Walt to the soldiers' hotel.
 They join others at the beach, but when the group leaves, Jeroen shows Walt the crashed plane.
-They return to the hotel to retrieve a jeep, but Walt’s comrades have disabled it.
+They return to the hotel to retrieve a jeep, but Walt's comrades have disabled it.
 Walt sneaks inside to fix it and showers before rejoining Jeroen, who waits outside.
-Jeroen enters Walt’s room, and they have sex.
+Jeroen enters Walt's room, and they have sex.